ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/create-project.md

 The application should start, and you should see the app running in an emulator (it will ask you for camera permissions).

-In the next step we will extend the application to detect faces.
+After ensuring that the application starts, you will next need to set up the application to run on an actual device in order to complete the face detection section.
+Follow [these steps](https://developer.android.com/studio/run/device).

+Once you have the application running on your device, you can move on to the next section.